Help Center

 How do compliance reports work?

-Go to the Compliance tab on your site dashboard.
-Select which privacy frameworks apply to you (GDPR, CCPA, PIPEDA, etc.).
-Reports are generated automatically on the 1st of each month and show your compliance status based on your INSG configuration — no cookies, no IP storage, no personal data collection.
+Go to the Settings tab on your site dashboard.
+Under Compliance, select which privacy frameworks apply to you (GDPR, CCPA, PIPEDA, etc.).
+Reports are generated automatically on the 1st of each month and show your compliance status based on your INSG configuration — no cookies, no IP storage, no directly identifying data stored.
 Download reports as documentation for audits or legal reviews.

 How do email reports work?